Engineered immune cells take aim at Hard-to-Treat cancers

 Summary

-This early-stage study tests a new treatment for adults with solid tumors that have come back or not responded to standard therapy.
-The treatment uses a patient's own immune cells, which are modified in a lab to better recognize and attack cancer cells that carry a protein called GPC3.
-The main goals are to see if the cells can be made safely and to find the best dose.
+This early-stage trial tests a new treatment for adults with solid tumors that have come back or not responded to standard therapy.
+The treatment uses a patient's own immune cells, modified in a lab to better recognize and attack cancer cells that carry a protein called GPC3.
+The study aims to see if the modified cells can be made safely and what side effects they cause.
+Up to 21 participants will receive the cells through an IV after a short course of chemotherapy.

 Disclaimer Read more